 Short Story by Amanda Terry Hamm

-It was on a particularly dull afternoon in April, after Fredrick had left his job at the accounting firm, that he was heading to his favorite café, as he was likely to do each day after work.
+But it was on a particularly dull afternoon in April, after Fredrick had left his job at the accounting firm, that he was heading to his favorite café, as he was likely to do each day after work.
 Fredrick was particularly enjoying the monotony of this afternoon.
 Whereas many would find it tedious to leave work at the same time each day and walk the same path, and break at the same shop, he, for one, found the dullness delightful, and it put him in a rather good mood.
 So, as he entered the café, he found his favorite table, empty as always, and took a seat facing the wall so as not to be disturbed by the excitements of others.

-If only he had chosen the coffee instead.
-Perhaps then he could have continued on enjoying the rest of his day in blissful dullness, but alas, that was not his fate.
+If only he had chosen the coffee instead, then perhaps he could have continued on enjoying the rest of his day in blissful dullness.
+But alas, that was not his fate.

-To say that she sat is a bit bland, for it would be far more accurate to say that she splashed down into the empty seat and splattered her droplets of excitement all over him.
+To say that she sat is a bit untrue, for it would be far more accurate to say that she splashed down into the empty seat and splattered her droplets of excitement all over him.
 Her brunette and violet curls bounced as she landed.
 And her belongings: a scarf, a pocketbook, and a pair of gloves, bound from her grasp to scatter themselves across his quiet table.